StringerMus/keyboard-warrior/README.md

 ![responsive](media/responsive.png)

 ### Colour theme and design
-To make Keyboard Warrior look interesting, I thought it would be best to give the feeling of a 'computer-centric' game in relation the site is typing challenge.
+To make Keyboard Warrior look interesting, the site is essentially a dark theme with the information being lighter.
+I thought it would be best to give the feeling of a 'computer-centric' game in relation the site is typing challenge.

 I have chosen a shade of green as the primary colour and on a background of dark blue to complement the green and ensure it stands out.
 The most important game information is in yellow to help seperate the information which will catch the eye of the user.